Nurse Educator Loan Repayment Program

 For the 2015 Fiscal Year

-Although all appropriated funds for this program have been awarded, ISAC continues to accept Nurse Educator Loan Repayment Program applications for the 2015 fiscal year (July 1, 2014 – June 30, 2015).
+Because all appropriated funds for this program have been awarded, ISAC is no longer accepting Nurse Educator Loan Repayment Program applications for the 2015 fiscal year (July 1, 2014 – June 30, 2015).

 In order to qualify for this program, an applicant must have worked as a nurse educator instructing practical or professional nurses in an approved Illinois institution for at least the past 12 consecutive months prior to the date of each application.